andriizayac/EagleHigh_educ_demography/README.md

 # EagleHigh_educ_demography
-This is an educational R Shiny app introducing the population response to environment and disturbance
+This is an educational R Shiny app introducing an interaction between plant populations, environment, and disturbance regimes